-Display Electronics: Circuits (integrated or otherwise) for displays, image- and video-processing algorithms, and electronic components for displays.
+Display Electronics: All aspects of circuits (integrated or otherwise) for displays, electronic components for displays and imaging devices, and image- and video-processing algorithms.

-Display Manufacturing: Materials, process, and equipment developments for the manufacture and assembly of display panels and module assemblies.
+Display Manufacturing: Materials, process, and equipment advancements related to the manufacture of display panels, components, and module assemblies.